patrickloeber/MLfromscratch/README.md

 For example, If I want to run the Linear regression example, I would do `python -m mlfromscratch.linear_regression`

-**NOTE**: If you want to use the code for any algorithm, that inherits from `BaseAlgorithm` and play with it, You can do so, without inheriting from it.
-Just remove `(BaseAlgorithm)` from the class.
-It is intended just for Structuring the class and follow a certain rule using `ABCs`.

-For example, If you're trying to use Adaboost code standalone, Change the class definition from `class Adaboost(BaseAlgorithm):` to `class Adaboost:` and It will work just fine.

 ## Watch the Playlist

 [![Alt text](https://img.youtube.com/vi/ngLyX54e1LU/hqdefault.jpg)](https://www.youtube.com/watch?v=ngLyX54e1LU&list=PLqnslRFeH2Upcrywf-u2etjdxxkL8nl7E)